A comparison between short GRB afterglows and AT2017gfo: shedding light on kilonovae properties: Summary and conclusions

+\item {\bf {\it We find evidence for a similar kilonova luminosity for all kilonovae detected in the NIR (the red component).} In three cases (GRBs 050709, 130603B, 160821B) the kilonova is detected in the NIR after $\sim$2 days, and it is less than a factor $\sim[0.5-3]$ times the AT2017gfo luminosity.
+Although the numbers are small, this suggests that the red component is similar in luminosity to AT2017gfo. }

-In light of this work, we estimate up to which redshift the kilonova peak brightness can be detected with current and future facilities.
-We find that for example with the ELT and JWST we will be able to follow-up a kilonova with redshift $z\sim1-2$ (Fig. \ref{fig:gwz}) where most of the NS-NS mergers are expected to be found with the third generation gravitational wave interferometers, as the Einstein Telescope during the thirties.
-The kilonova sky localization will be provided by future space-based GRB dedicated missions as for example THESEUS \citep{Amati2017a,Stratta2018b,Rossi2018a}. }
+\end{itemize} {\bf By taking into account a conservative range of blue luminosity for the kilonova}, we estimate up to which redshift the kilonova peak brightness can be detected with current and future facilities.
+We find that for example with the ELT and JWST we will be able to follow-up a kilonova with redshift $z\sim1-2$ (Fig. \ref{fig:gwz}). {\bf The precise sky localization for the kilonova follow-up will be provided by the associated GRB and afterglow that will be detected by future space-based GRB dedicated missions as for example THESEUS.}